Paynopain-Dev/woocommerce/README.md

     sudo docker container ls -a

-When you have clear what container you need just stop it and destroy it too:
+When you have clear what container you need just stop it and crash it too:

     sudo docker stop [container ID]
     sudo docker rm   [container ID]